Straw yellow, coppery, paper white, rosé or onion skin:

 Pinot Grigio is often called a white grape, but that is incorrect, since it is not at all a white grape.
-The name itself–grigio means grey–indicates that it is a grape that is not that is not perfectly white.
-This variety is an offshoot of Pinot Noir, and without entering into the minutiae of genetics, a glance at the color of the berry is enough to see that.
+The name itself–”grigio” means grey, indicating that it is a grape that is not perfectly white.

-It is a fact that all musts of pinot grigio, when they are freshly pressed, exhibit a hue that is to some degree copperish, but only a few are able to preserve that tonality over time; the majority of the wines suffer a progressive loss of hue and finally display that hallmark straw yellow.
+All musts of pinot grigio, when they are freshly pressed, exhibit a hue that is to some degree coppery, but only a few winemakers are able to preserve that tonality over time; the majority of the wines suffer a progressive loss of hue and finally display the hallmark straw yellow color.

-The reason for this behaviour lies in the fact that pinot grigio’s pigment, which derives from its anthocyanins, oxidizes quite easily during the pressing process, and although it remains intact even during fermentation, it gradually disappears through progressive precipitation of the oxidized pigments.
-The final result is that the natural color accumulates as sediment in the aging container, coloring the fine lees pink.
+The reason for this, lies in the fact that pinot grigio’s pigment, which derives from its anthocyanin, oxidizes quite easily during the pressing process and although it remains intact during fermentation, it gradually disappears through the progressive precipitation of the oxidized pigments.
+The natural color accumulates as sediment in the aging container, coloring the fine lees pink.

-If, however, processing the grapes and handling the must is performed in an oxygen-free environment, then the pigments naturally occurring in the grape will be preserved and will remain stable throughout the life of the wine.
-This is the process that we utilize for making our Dessimis.
-Its coppery colour, however, is not one of our style prerequisites; rather, it is a natural consequence of an oxygen-free production practice, aimed at preserving the full spectrum of the grape’s aromatic compounds, which can be lost during this stage of wine making.
+If processing the grapes and handling the must is performed in an oxygen free environment, then the pigments naturally occurring in the grape will be preserved and will remain stable throughout the life of the wine.
+It is a natural consequence of an oxygen free production practice, aimed at preserving the full spectrum of the grape’s aromatic compounds, which can be lost during this stage of wine making.